computerscience254/Triangle-tracker/README.md

 or

-* Displays Not a triangle at all for non-valid triangle entries.
+* Displays Not a triangle at all for non-valid triangle inputs.

 ## Getting Started